Malawi recovers luxury home after suspect evades corruption charges

 The house – valued at MK 690 million or just under USD 400,000 – had been put up as security for bail by former Ministry of Finance budget director Paul Mphwiyo after he was charged with money laundering and theft in relation to Cashgate.
 Mphwiyo’s shooting in 2013 marked the outbreak of the scandal, which involved the alleged embezzlement of around USD 25 million dollars from the public treasury.

-After Mphwiyo absconded to evade justice, the state made an application to have both cash and the house forfeited.
-The High Court’s ruling to forfeit the house was however appealed by Mphwiyo’s wife and a legal battle ensued.
+After Mphwiyo absconded to evade justice, the State made an application to have both cash and the house forfeited.
+The High Court’s ruling to forfeit the house was however challenged by Mphwiyo’s wife and a legal battle ensued.

 On 6 December 2024, Malawi’s Supreme Court of Appeal dismissed the appeal against the forfeiture order, ruling that the High Court’s decision to forfeit the property was lawful.
 The property now belongs to the Malawian State.

 The Supreme Court’s decision makes for strong jurisprudence, as it was taken by the Chief Justice and a full court of eight other judges.
-We expect this to translate into greater use of non-conviction-based forfeiture provisions in future corruption and asset recovery cases.
+We expect this to translate into more innovative use of alternative criminal justice provisions such as the Penal Code in future corruption and asset recovery cases.

 In terms of asset recovery law, policy and practice, three important lessons can be drawn from this case.

-Expert advisors from the Basel Institute’s International Centre for Asset Recovery (ICAR) have been working with officers from the Anti-Corruption Bureau and public prosecutors to consider non-conviction-based forfeiture provisions in both the Penal Code and the 2017 Financial Crimes Act in relevant cases.
+Expert advisors from the Basel Institute’s International Centre for Asset Recovery (ICAR) have been working with officers from the Anti-Corruption Bureau and public prosecutors to consider asset forfeiture provisions, including in the Penal Code and the 2017 Financial Crimes Act, in relevant cases.

 A second success factor was efficient inter-agency cooperation between the Anti-Corruption Bureau, Office of the Director of Public Prosecutions and other agencies.